Car Parking at City Campus

 - South car park outside the Design Studio

 - The Cricket Club car park – the right side only.
-Must leave by 18:30 each night.
-Please note that this is only free to permit holders until Thursday 31 January 2019.
+You must leave by 18:30 each night.
+Please note that this is only free to permit holders until Friday 29 May 2020.

 Without a permit (or if there are no permit spaces available) you can park in public car parks:

-- Parking bays in Kennel Lodge Road (pay at meter)
+- On street parking bays in Kennel Lodge Road (pay at meter).

 Don't park your car in residential areas around Bower Ashton.
 All the roads around the campus are either restricted by double yellow lines or have a residents-only permit schemes in place.